When you bind the Scheduler to data, note the following specifics:

 kendoSchedulerBinding directive filters events that are out of range and expands the recurring series in-memory.

-All included events need to have their recurring rules set in the data set.
 Determining whether an event occurs in the current time period requires the evaluation of the recurrence rule.
-In practice, events with set recurring rules must be supplied unless it can be - be what????.....
+In practice, events with set recurring rules must be supplied unless the final date of the recurrence can be determined on the server.

 You can bind events by directly using the